gmldaedlow/AWS_data_pipeline/README.md

 # AWS_data_pipeline

-The scope of this project is discribed in my [Blogpost on Medium]().
+The scope of this project is described in my [Blogpost on Medium]().
 The project is part of the WBS Coding School Datascience Bootcamp.

 ## Data